MaoZiming/papers/6-system-structure/68-exokernel.md

 ### Others
 Today’s trends is that hardware is becoming faster, this might make exokernel design principals more valuable
 - E.x DB system that needs high performance often completely forgo FS all together and manage raw block
-- DPDK in Linux: let application bypass kernel abstraction (i.e. storage, networking stack) and go directly to the raw hardware
+- DPDK in Linux: let application bypass kernel abstraction (i.e. storage, networking stack) and go directly to the raw hardware.
+  - E.g. Poll Mode Drivers (PMDs): These drivers are used to interact directly with network interface cards (NICs) to process packets without the overhead of kernel space processing.

 # Sample Questions
 Question #1: Exokernels and Hypervisors
 Exokernels and hypervisors have many similarities, in that they **multiplex and protect hardware with minimal abstraction**.
 1. How does the exokernel manage address translations and memory reclamation (i.e., page replacement)?
 2. How does a hypervisor like Disco or VMware manage address translations and memory reclamation?
 3. What performance optimizations are available in one system (Exokernel or hypervisor) and not available in the other system design?
 Explain your answer.
 4. People have proposed running library operating systems in hypervisors.
 Suppose you want to run all the applications on your system with their own library operating system.
 Would you be better off using an Exokernel or hypervisor for this configuration?
 Explain your answer

 ## Exokernel
 1. Address Translations: Exokernels typically delegate the responsibility of address translation to applications.
 They use hardware-based mechanisms to ensure that applications cannot access unauthorized memory regions.